Archive for the ‘Scuba Courses’ Category

 For more almost twenty years I coveted my Scuba certification.
 Justifying a new hobby, especially one such as scuba diving, is impossible without including my wife.
 Unfortunately she was uncomfortable in the water, let alone under it.
 Add children to the mix and it becomes impossible right?
 Not so fast.

-I did gain my PADI Open Water certification as did my wife, 11 year old daughter and 10 year old son.
+I did gain my Open Water certification as did my wife, 11 year old daughter and 10 year old son.
 Together we gained a new way to experience the beauty of life and the sea achieving it all with Scuba Cat Diving in Phuket, Thailand.
 I can’t say this would have come to fruition without Sarah, and the support of the entire professional staff.

 Scuba Cat Diving Phuket Thailand Family Fun